lolorestrepo/WCSimFQTuningTools/Simulation/README.md

 To run the simulations interactivelly, see **Simulations/local**.

-**TO-DO**: add documentation about the different simulations required for the tuning files
+**TODO**: add documentation about the different simulations required for the tuning files